Serial Experiments Lain: Characters

-The title character of the series.
 Lain is a fourteen-year-old girl who uncovers her true nature through the series.
 She is first depicted as a shy junior high school student with few friends or interests.
 She later grows multiple bolder personalities, both in the physical world and the Wired, and starts making more friends.
 As the series progresses, she eventually learns she is an autonomous, sentient computer program in the form of a human, who is designed to sever the invisible barrier between the Wired and the real world.
 The truth of her creation is left ambiguous, particularly whether she was truly created by Tachibana General Laboratories (or Eiri independently), and whether some or all of her origin might be predestined from natural, supernatural, or alien factors.
 In the end, Lain is challenged to accept herself as a de facto goddess for the Wired, having become an omnipotent and omnipresent virtual being with worshippers of her own, whose existence is beyond the borders of devices, time, or space.